VirtoCommerce/vc-frontend/README.md

 ```
 yarn fix-locales -- path/to/locales_folder path/to/\*\*/locales
 ```
 This command can be run locally to automatically fix missing translations in locale files by using AI translation.
 It analyzes all locale files, identifies missing keys, and translates the missing content from the source language to the target language.
-The script includes a 4-second delay between translations to avoid API rate limits.
 **Note**: This command requires the `APP_GEMINI_API_KEY` environment variable to be set.
 You can obtain this API key from the [Google AI Studio](https://aistudio.google.com/app/apikey) website.

 ### Troubleshooting